 Ranked: 20 (-5)

-It feels like you can just play other decks that are simply better than Inner Fire Priest at the moment.
-Both Big Priest and Inner Fire can close out games much faster, and are sometimes can more reliably win games.
+It feels like you can just play other decks that are simply better than Mind Blast Priest at the moment.
+Both Big Priest and Inner Fire can close out games much faster, and sometimes can more reliably win games.
 Therefore, Mind Blast has been dropped to the Bottom of Tier 2.

 Not much has changed with regards to the Control-Combo oriented Mind Blast variant.
 Although Tempo Mage can just gain an extra turn to kill you off while you do nothing but scrambling for your combo pieces, tech cards like Skulking Geist can help you win a few games.
 The Priest still boasts reasonable winrate across the board and is consistent against both aggro and control; therefore, would still be a legit option for laddering.